Mindfulness: Alternative translations

+Memory

+The Pali word sati, which is commonly translated as mindfulness, also carries the connotation of memory.
+It is described in the early Buddhist texts not only as awareness of sense perceptions but also as recollection of the Buddha's teachings and past events:

+According to American Buddhist monk Ven Bhante Vimalaramsi's book A Guide to Tranquil Wisdom Insight Meditation, the term mindfulness is often interpreted differently than what was originally formulated by the Buddha.
+In the context of Buddhism, he offers the following definition:

+In Thich Nhat Hanh's lineage, mindfulness is closely intertwined with the concept of interbeing, the notion that all things are interconnected.
+This school of thought emphasizes awareness of the present moment and ethical living, reflecting the interconnected nature of existence.

 Definitions arising in modern teaching of meditation

 Since the 1970s, most books on meditation use definitions of mindfulness similar to Jon Kabat-Zinn's definition as "present moment awareness".
 However, recently a number of teachers of meditation have proposed quite different definitions of mindfulness.
 Shinzen Young says a person is mindful when they have mindful awareness, and defines that to be when "concentration power, sensory clarity, and equanimity [are] working together."
 John Yates (Culadasa) defines mindfulness to be "the optimal interaction between attention and peripheral awareness", where he distinguishes attention and peripheral awareness as two distinct modes in which one may be conscious of things.

-Buddhism

-According to American Buddhist monk Ven Bhante Vimalaramsi's book A Guide to Tranquil Wisdom Insight Meditation, the term mindfulness is often interpreted differently than what was originally formulated by the Buddha.
-In the context of Buddhism, he offers the following definition:

 Other uses

 The English term mindfulness already existed before it came to be used in a (western) Buddhist context.
 It was first recorded as myndfulness in 1530 (John Palsgrave translates French pensée), as mindfulnesse in 1561, and mindfulness in 1817.
 Morphologically earlier terms include mindful (first recorded in 1340), mindfully (1382), and the obsolete mindiness (c.
 1200).

 According to the Merriam-Webster Dictionary, mindfulness may also refer to "a state of being aware".
 Synonyms for this "state of being aware" are wakefulness, attention, alertness, prudence, conscientiousness, awareness, consciousness, and observation.